 Datasheet view is now called “Quick Edit” in SharePoint 2013.
 It provides a nice flexible Excel-like editor to bulk edit, copy-paste list items and metadata.
 Similar to a spreadsheet you can create, change and delete items in the grid.
 As with the new name, quick edit brought many new features in SharePoint 2013, such as:

 - You can Edit Managed Metadata columns (Still Rich text columns are not editable in Quick Edit! content type change can’t be done from quick edit!!)

-- It works just fine in other browsers ( I tested with Firefox and Chrome), where SharePoint 2010 Datasheet view was working ONLY with internet explorer 32 bit version.
+- It works just fine in other browsers (I tested with Firefox and Chrome), where SharePoint 2010 Datasheet view was working ONLY with the Internet Explorer 32-bit version.

 - No more Active-X control dependencies.
 Quick edit doesn’t need Office access run time engine now!

 - It supports Filters now!
 Remember the pain of losing filters on datasheet views in those old days?

 You can launch quick edit mode either from the “Quick Edit” button in List Tab or click the “Edit” link below.

 Quick edit is not working in SharePoint 2013?

 In my SharePoint environment, a few users are having trouble with a quick edit.
 Found Quick Edit button on the “List” tab is disabled (grayed out) with an error message “This control is currently disabled” and “Edit” link missing!
 How to enable quick edit in SharePoint 2013?

 Here is my checklist to troubleshoot quick edit, not working issues: